 Moreover, I was amazed by their automated quality checker at the end of the dried mango production line.
-It is equipped with a weigh scale and sensitive cameras that detect weight difference and dark spots.
+It is equipped with a weighing scale and sensitive cameras that detect weight difference and dark spots.
 The packs with weight and color deviation were dunked into the junk box.

 The juice processing section was not operating that day.
 We watched a video presentation on its place, nonetheless.
-Daisy informed us that on low seasons, they lease that area to third party beverage makers.
+Daisy informed us that on low seasons, they lease that area to third-party beverage makers.

 At the end of the tour, Daisy brought us to their in-house museum and pasalubong center.

 About Profood International Corporation

 The Profood International Corporation, by the way, is Philippines top producer of dried mangoes under Cebu and Philippine Brand.
 They also process and pack other desiccated tropical fruit products, purees, concentrates, and juices aside from dried mangoes.